 - Stairwell handrails

-We have 200 waterless hand sanitizers throughout Dayton campus and off-site locations by vending areas, elevators, recreation areas, and 24-hour labs.
+Waterless hand sanitizers are scattered throughout the Dayton Campus and off-site locations by vending areas, elevators, recreation areas, and 24-hour labs.
 If requested, disinfectant wipes are available to professors for student use in classroom computer labs for disinfecting of keyboards and computer mice.
 Please do not use wipes on computer screens.

 What is green cleaning?
 It is cleaning in a manner that protects health without harming the environment.